 Bytecoin.fairhash.org is a smaller pool, probably because it has a 1% fee.
 It does support sever other cryptonight coins however, making it useful for switching between more profitable coins when you need to.

-With a hash rate of about 9 MH/s it controls roughly 4% of the total hash power of the network, making it the third largest Bytecoin mining pool as of August 2018.
+With a hash rate of about 9 MH/s it controls roughly 4% of the total hash power of the network, making it the third largest Bytecoin mining pool.
 As long as you don’t mind the 1% fee this makes it a good choice for maintaining decentralization while also staying with one of the larger, more popular mining pools.

 As you can see above, one of the attractive features of most Bytecoin mining pools is the lack of fees.
 I would certainly recommend choosing a 0% fee pool, but I would also say try to avoid Bytecoin-pool.org, simply because of the huge percentage of the hash power currently controlled by that pool.
 Or, if you want to keep things as simple as possible with a web-based interface you could use Minergate.

 Currently it looks as if Bytecoin will not fork to become ASIC-resistant in the way that Monero did, so you will have to contend with the strength of ASIC rigs.
 This is what the Bytecoin team had to say back in April 2018 on the subject: